cloudflare/embed-box/docs/new-targets.md

 A logo in the format of an SVG string.
 You can import this logo as in the WordPress example, and use the build system to grab the string from an SVG file.
-Running your SVG file through [SVG Optimizer](https://jakearchibald.github.io/svgomg/) can reduce the file size signifigantly.
+Running your SVG file through [SVG Optimizer](https://jakearchibald.github.io/svgomg/) can reduce the file size significantly.

 #### `id`